 Please reference the ADNI3 study contact sheet for email addresses and phone numbers to all ATRI groups other core groups involved in the ADNI study.
-If you have any questions regarding who your assigned monitor will be, please reach out to us at adni-study@usc.edu.
+If you have any questions regarding who your assigned monitor will be, please reach out to us at addresses and phone numbers to all ATRI groups other core groups involved in the ADNI study.
+If you have any questions regarding who your assigned monitor will be, please reach out to us at addresses and phone numbers to all